lrabeno/orb-take-home/README.md

 ## Setup

 Prerequisites: Have Node version 18 or later installed on your local machine.
-If you have an earlier version of Node you will need to install node-fetch. `npm install node-fetch`
+If you have an earlier version of Node you will need to install node-fetch. `npm install node-fetch` You will also need to import node-fetch at the top of your index.js file.
+`import fetch from "node-fetch"`

 1. Install dependencies:
    `npm install`